CompassLabs/docs/blog/2023-05-16-first-blog-post.md

 # Learn more?

-- Dojo documentation & tutorial
+- Test your strategy and learn dojo documentation & tutorial
 - Reach out for beta testing or protocol integration
 - Follow Compass Labs on Twitter
 - Visit our website